The Midwest Region includes Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin. Find a location near you

 Species Profile (links to National USFWS Endangered Species website)

-Article: Cooperative Recovery in Chicago for the Hine's Emerald Dragonfly - from Sept. - Oct 2012 Issue of the Endangered Species Bulletin
+Sept./Oct.
+2012 Cooperative Recovery in Chicago from Endangered Species Bulletin

-Article: Scientist unlocks secrets to the survival of the Hine’s emerald dragonfly at Mink River Preserve (The Nature Conservancy in Wisconsin)
+Scientist unlocks secrets to the survival of the Hine’s emerald dragonfly at Mink River Preserve The Nature Conservancy in Wisconsin

 2006 S6 Grant Project - Great Lakes Shoreline Project